LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/October/week-of-october-8th.md

 * Consumer to agent

 {: .notice}
 Google RCS Business Messaging is currently in beta mode.
-If you have brands that are interested in participating in the beta program, please contact Or Garmolin.
+If you have brands that are interested in participating in the beta program, please contact Galit Hoffer.

 ![](/img/week-of-october-8th-7-1.jpg)